 Cost of Stream Restoration

 The cost of stream restoration can vary depending on many factors.
-Location, size of stream to be restored, materials, present condition of stream and how much stream to be restored are a few of these factors.
+Location, size of the stream to be restored, materials, present condition of stream and how much stream to be restored are a few of these factors.
 You can use @ $10-14 per linear foot as a budgeting number but realize that is a very rough number, until you actually get someone to see the scope of the project.
 Stream restoration projects are done by different types of professionals.
 The preference is always someone that has expertise in fishery restoration and understand what trout need to survive and flourish.
 I don’t want to say there are not dirt contractors that don’t do a very good job, because there are, and some become very good at it.
 Like everything I do, I want the odds in my favor.
 That means you have a higher chance of stream restoration success if you use a fisheries expert.
 You will most likely pay more for the fisheries expert but being able to show the results with numbers of big healthy trout is a pretty good investment that will give returns beyond just financially.
 Remember, land investments produce great memories!

 Here are a few companies to consider in stream restoration in Montana: